 According to Google’s official description, “The API classifies this data using more than 40 predefined detectors to identify patterns, formats, and checksums, and even understands contextual clues.
 The DLP API supports text and images; just send data to the API or specify data stored on your Google Cloud Storage and Datastore instances.”

 Cloud Key Management (Cloud KMS) offers another security boost to Google Cloud Platform by empowering users with a heightened level of control over their encryption keys.
 Given that the protection or loss of keys can make or break a security program, this new feature offers critical assistance in helping your organization manage its life cycle.

 Whether your team is generating, rotating or destroying encryption keys, Cloud KMS is hosted on Google Cloud Platform to make your key management smoother and more controlled.
 It’s also integrated with Cloud Identity and Access Management (Cloud IAM) and Cloud Audit Logging, giving you the ability to manage permissions for individual keys and monitor usage – a vital security measure.

 Hardware Two-Factor Authentication

 A third new feature concerns two-factor authentication options for G Suite and Google Cloud Platform users.
 Your administrators can now require the use of a hardware token as an extra layer of protection.
 While codes sent via SMS are still widely used, hardware options are considered safer and almost impossible for attackers to overcome.
 Mandating the use of a token such as a Yubikey secure login is another step toward a stronger defense shield of your perimeter.

-Security is the baseline of productive technology – and now G Suite and Google Cloud Platform users will benefit from stronger protection in addition to other Google advantages.
+Security is the baseline of productive technology – and now G Suite and Google Cloud Platform users will benefit from stronger protection with redacted data in addition to other Google advantages.